As I have previously written, Part 3 of the TCE Act 2007 is expected to be enacted in April 2014.

 7 day letter to debtors before first attendance

-This will be charged at approximately £80 plus VAT (up from £75 as all fees are subject to a consumer price index increase from when they were calculated in 2012) and will be sent out seven days prior to the enforcement officer’s first attendance.
+This will be charged at approximately £75 plus VAT and will be sent out seven days prior to the enforcement officer’s first attendance.

 On the positive side, this in itself should see an increase in online or telephone payments and arrangements being set up.
 However, the downside is that those who have no intention of paying may take the opportunity to remove or hide assets prior to the enforcement officer’s visit.

 New fee scales will be introduced which are allocated according to the different stages of the enforcement process.
 This will provide clarity and transparency to debtors.

 Whilst the actual amounts have not yet been finalised, bailiffs and HCEOs will have different fee scales, and the HCEO fees will be higher.
 This is due to the complexity of High Court enforcement, the higher value of the debts to be enforced and the level of personal responsibility of the authorised officer to the creditor and their duty to the court.

 You can see the detail of the proposed fees in this article.
 It is expected that the fees will be placed into a separate instrument so that they can be reviewed on a regular basis without the need for the entire legislation to go back before Parliament.

 The High Court and County Courts Jurisdiction Order 1991